 How can you turn your Salesforce Community into a case deflection engine?
 Let’s back up a little.

-Successful customer self-service (and to some degree, case deflection) makes customers happier and your business better.
-But what does successful customer self-service look like, and how can you bring it into your Salesforce community?
-What’s more, how can you turn your Salesforce community into a case deflection engine?
+But what does successful self-service look like, and how can you bring it into your Salesforce online community?
+What’s more, how can you turn your Salesforce Community into a case deflection engine?

 Give Customers What They Want: Integrated Self-service

-Turning multichannel customer service experiences into a seamless and connected (read: omnichannel) one is one of the biggest challenges in CX today.
+Sounds easy, right?
+But turning multichannel customer service into a seamless and connected (read: omnichannel) experience is one of the biggest challenges in CX.
 Feeding into this challenge is the need to address the underlying data across your technologies.

 - AARP saw a 62% increase in confirmed cases deflected